 Typical bolted cover plate splices are shown in the figure below.

 An example of a column base which is able to transmit moment and axial force between steel members and concrete substructures at the base of columns is shown in the figure below.
-The example shows a column base with an unstiffened base plate.
+The example shows a column base with an unstiffened base plate and one with additional stiffening.

 - Steel Designers' Manual 7th Edition.
 Editors B Davison & G W Owens.
 The Steel Construction Institute, 2012